AmingAndrei/violence.website/content/factions/pale/pale.md

 Functionality

-The Pale is headquartered within the lower levels of the Citadel, a fortified structure located at the heart of the Chromatican City.
-This positioning serves a dual purpose:
-- It offers central access and control over urban logistics and governance.
-- It acts as a containment and security barrier, preventing unauthorized access to the upper levels of the Citadel.
+The Pale is headquartered within the lower levels of the Spine.
+This positioning offers central access and control over urban logistics and governance, and acts as a containment and security barrier, preventing unauthorized access to the upper levels of the Spine.

 Organizational Structure